-A Ward is a senior executive of National Australia Bank Limited, a division of which provides custodial services to the Plan.
-Fees for those services are calculated on commercial arms length terms and for the year ended 30 June 2009 totalled \$1,479,489 (2008: \$1,837,909).
+A Ward is a senior executive of National Australia Bank Limited, a division of which provided custodial services to the Plan.
+Fees for those services are calculated on commercial arms length terms and for the year ended 30 June 2010 totalled \$1,879,408 (2009: \$1,479,489) (GST exclusive).
 Ms Ward abstains from all decisions related to these services.
+On 5 July 2010, the Plan transitioned custody of its assets to J.P.
+Morgan Chase Bank, N.A.